Still managing VMs like it’s 2010?

 Here’s a stat that should make you rethink your infrastructure: while a typical operations engineer can manage around 100-200 virtual machines, that same engineer can handle 10,000+ containers.

-That’s not a typo: it’s a 50-100x efficiency improvement.
+That’s not a typo.
+That’s a 50-100x efficiency improvement.

 # Traditional VM world